-At this stage, the inference is made very clearly, and a certain degree of predictive success for the hypothesis had been established.
+At this stage, the inference is made very clearly, and a certain degree of predictive success for the hypothesis has been established.
 We can see how confidence in the truth of the hypothesis correlates with its increasing empirical success.
 Despite the predictive success associated with the spectroscopic results, the scientific community at the time disagreed with the Curies' conclusion.
 The existence of radium had to be conclusively demonstrated.
-The Curies famously labored for years in a make shift laboratory trying to isolate a quantity of pure radium chloride.
+The Curies famously labored for years in a makeshift laboratory trying to isolate a quantity of pure radium chloride.
 In August 1902, after processing over 8 tons of the ore pitchblende discarded from mines in St. Joachimsthal, Marie and Pierre Curie had finally produced one decigram of pure radium chloride, the unique glowing properties of which confirmed its existence.
-Marie Curie and André Debierne would some years later also manage to isolate radium in its metallic form from a solution of radium chloride using electrolysis, adding to the total conceptual change of radium from unobservable to observable.
-(Ropp 2012).
-The specific point about the radium-case is that the Marie and Pierre Curie empirically tested the radium hypothesis by making radium observable in the empiricist's sense rather than by extracting characteristic numbers and testing those empirically.
+Marie Curie and André Debierne would some years later also manage to isolate radium in its metallic form from a solution of radium chloride using electrolysis, adding to the total conceptual change of the understanding of radium as an observable (Ropp 2012).